vpayno/exercism-workspace/go/isogram/isogram-doc.md

 import "isogram"
 ```

-Package isogram Determines if a word or phrase is an isogram\.
+Package isogram Determines if a word or phrase is an isogram.

 ## Index